merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 ```

 {:.notice}
-Initially we wanted to take a look at the Alloprevotella MAGs from Espinoza _et al_ but later we decided to focus on the CPR genomes that Espinoca et al. reported (GN02 and TM7).
+Initially we wanted to take a look at the Alloprevotella MAGs from Espinoza et al. but later we decided to focus on the CPR genomes that Espinoca et al. reported (GN02 and TM7).
 Hence, while we did not refine the Alloprevotella MAGs, they were included in our workflow, and accordingly, we include them in the following steps so that repeating these steps would give the exact data the we used.

 ---